Benefits Street: Critical reception

 Several James Turner Street residents have claimed they were tricked into appearing in the series by Love Productions, who they say told them it would be about community spirit.
 One resident told the Birmingham Mail, "They told me it was about living as a community and how we all got along.
 But the actual programme doesn't show any of that.
 If they had said it was about benefits and making the street look bad I would not have taken part.
 They tricked us."

 Responding to allegations the residents were duped, Nick Mirsky said that Love Productions had spent much time consulting the residents before filming began, and that process continued afterwards: "Key contributors have been offered viewings of the programmes during the editing period and were given the opportunity to comment on them.
 Both Love and Channel 4 listened to any concerns raised, and in some cases made changes to the programme to accommodate them."
-Deirdre Kelly, however, subsequently told ITV's This Morning that she believed the programme had provided a one-sided view of her community, and that the residents "went into the show naively".
+Deirdre Kelly told ITV's This Morning that she believed the programme had provided a one-sided view of her community, and that the residents "went into the show naively".
 Gareth Price of The Guardian suggested the show's producers "adeptly edited their film in order to provoke a response from its intended audience".

 Sources including The Independent and Broadcast reported that several commentators had accused Channel 4 of making "poverty porn".
 In response, Ralph Lee challenged those accusations during a debate on the 9 January edition of BBC Two's Newsnight programme: "It’s inaccurate and it’s patronising towards the people that take part in these programmes and open up their lives, and it’s quite offensive to the people who make them."
 Mirsky claimed the reaction to Benefits Street demonstrated how it had "touched a nerve" and subsequently proved it was "essential" the series was made.

 The boss of Love Productions, Richard McKerrow, also defended the series, saying it was not about "demonising the poor...It’s a very honest and true portrayal of life in Britain and people are frightened of it."
 Writing as the series concluded, The Daily Telegraphs Neil Midgley felt that Benefits Street had not exploited its participants, and was "definitely the kind of series that Channel 4 should be making: easy to grasp and innovative, and yet a blinding revelation of some ills that are at the heart of modern Britain."
 Midgley's view was echoed by Jay Hunt, Channel 4's chief creative officer, who described the series as "a perfect Channel 4 show [because] It engaged a huge audience and got millions of people thinking about the welfare state and people at the bottom of society."